mihirkatariya422007/simon_says/README.md

-#this is the simon say game.
+# this is the simon say game.
+created by mihir katariya